Collection of Hematopoietic Stem Cells

-If your child is having stem cell collection before other treatment — such as chemotherapy, radiation or organ transplant — his stem cells may be frozen and stored.
-After treatment, his stem cells may be reinfused into his body.
-The stem cells will boost your child’s immune system and help him regrow body cells.
+If your child is having stem cell collection before other treatment — such as chemotherapy, radiation or organ transplant — the stem cells may be frozen and stored.
+After treatment, the stem cells may be reinfused into your child's body.
+The stem cells will boost your child’s immune system and help regrow body cells.

 There are no direct benefits for stem cell donors who are not reinfused with their own cells.